TRAVEL: MARTANI HILLS

-The silvery splendor of olive trees stands out against the backdrop of Umbria’s green, rolling hills: a crop that for various reasons represents the entire region.
+The silvery splendor of olive trees stands out against the backdrop of Umbria’s green, rolling hills: a crop that represents the entire region for various reasons.

-The olive tree, the Biblical and universal symbol of peace, also represents religious values, which are so important in a land, that is often referred to as “The Holy Land of Italy”, not only for its geographical conformation.
+The olive tree is a biblical and universal symbol of peace.
+It also represents religious values, which are so important in a land, Umbria, that is often referred to as “The Holy Land of Italy”.

-Just think of the great Umbrian saints, the great sanctuaries and the other magnificent religious buildings scattered throughout the region.
+In fact, the great Umbrian saints, the beautiful sanctuaries, and the other magnificent religious buildings scattered throughout the region create a mystic aura.

-Finally, the flavorful Umbrian Oil embodies the spirit of the region’s cuisine, made up by simple and natural ingredients and genuine tasty foods.
+Finally, the flavors of Umbria and the Umbrian Olive Oil embody the spirit of the region’s cuisine, made up of simple and natural ingredients and genuine tasty foods.